Skip to main content

 4 mentions Positive Neutral Negative

-Many users express frustration with the trend of games becoming cash grabs, prompting them to rely on demos to determine value before purchasing.
+Many users express frustration with the trend of games becoming quick cash grabs, prompting them to rely on demo versions to assess value before purchasing.
 However, some appreciate the absence of microtransactions, likening the experience to an MMO without the typical monetization pitfalls.

-• “I started noticing that most games were becoming quick and crappy cash grabs, so I began getting demo versions of every new game to see which ones were actually worth paying for.”
+• “I started noticing that most games were becoming quick and crappy cash grabs, so I started getting demo versions of every new game to see which were worth actually paying for.”

 • “It really does feel like an MMO but without the microtransactions; the random NPCs are even approximately as chatty as most players are in MMOs these days.”